What is the Federal Reserve Central Bank (The Fed)?

 A member bank is a private financial institution that owns stock in its regional Federal Reserve Bank, earning profits from the stock.
 From the profit that the stock earns, the banks receive a 6% dividend, while the rest of the profit goes to the US Treasury.

 Thank you for reading this guide to the Fed.
-CFI is the global provide of the Financial Modeling and Valuation Analyst (FMVA)TM designation, created to help anyone become a world-class financial analyst.
-To help you on your way, these additional guides will be helpful:
+CFI is the global provider of the Financial Modeling and Valuation Analyst (FMVA)TM designation, created to help anyone become a world-class financial analyst.
+To help you on your way, these additional CFI guides will be helpful: